semdial2026/semdial2026.github.io/_pages/index.md

 ## LuffDial

 Loughborough University is a hub for interactional research on dialogue, pragmatics, and language-in-use.
 LuffDial will be hosted by the [Discourse And Rhetoric Group](https://darg.lboro.ac.uk/) (DARG), founded in 1987 to promote interdisciplinary research in discourse analysis, applied conversation analysis, and discursive psychology.
-While there is no theme for LuffDial, work that engages with conversation and the interactional side of pragmatics and dialogue will be especially enthusiastically received by locals.
+While there is no theme for LuffDial, work that engages with conversation and the interactional side of pragmatics and dialogue will be especially enthusiastically received by the Loughborough contingent.

 <!--**Programme Booklet:** Get the [SemDial 2026 – LuffDial Conference Programme Booklet](assets/semdial2026-conference-programme-mobile.pdf) (pdf)!